PC-Pedia/DapperEnterpriseApplicationArchitecture/README.md

 # DapperEnterpriseApplicationArchitecture

 Dapper is faster than Entity Framework for Data Access Layer.
-Enterprise Architecture is explained this repository.
+"Enterprise Architecture with dapper" is explained this repository.
 Dapper's repository is https://github.com/StackExchange/dapper-dot-net